 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Ward, Amy E., "A Scalable Model for Monograph Assessment: A Case Study at Musselman Library" (2016).
-Musselman Library Staff Publications.
+All Musselman Library Staff Works.
 52.